Fight Domestic Violence Charges — Pleading Guilty can Lead to Lifelong Penalties and Additional Charges

 You should also be aware that even if your spouse or other accuser decides to “drop the charges” against you, you can still be prosecuted.
 Domestic violence victims in Florida do not have the right to dismiss charges, only the state attorney has that right.
 If prosecutors believe you committed domestic violence regardless of the alleged victim’s testimony or desire to drop the case, they can still prosecute you.
 Having a highly experienced lawyer, like our domestic violence attorneys in Florida, is likely to be your only means of convincing prosecutors to drop the charges.

-Consultation Regarding Your Domestic Violence Charges is Free from Dale Carson Law
+Consultation is Free from Dale Carson Law

 If you have been arrested on domestic violence charges, you can speak with one of our Jacksonville lawyers absolutely free.
 Find out what your rights are and how to protect them.
 Find out how our attorneys can help you fight the charges and protect your rights against potential sex crime charges.
 Your initial consultation is free.
 Visit our Complimentary Consults page,